WinMerge/winmerge/Plugins/readme.txt

+2005-12-19 Perry
+  TODO: [ 1379276 ] EditBinaryFiles not added to infrastructure
+   Add EditBinaryFiles to plugins list_of_sources.txt
+   Plugins: list_of_sources.txt

 2005-12-16 Perry
  PATCH: [ 1379270 ] Fix RCLocalizationHelper to skip numeric handling in strings Bump version from 1.0.0.2 to 1.0.0.3